ronalddddd/proxy-cache/readme.md

     --proxy-port=8080 \
     --ttl=30000

-## Using the built-in MongoDB adapter with some more optional settings
+## Using the built-in MongoDB adapter with some additional settings

     npm start \
     --target-host="localhost:8081" \